TL;DR

 • Navigable and findable content

-Understandable: Information and operation of user interface must be understandable
+Understandable: Interface must be understandable

 • Readable text content